yifding/e2e_EL_evaluate/README.md

 # e2e_EL_evaluate
 This is the paper:

->Yifan Ding, Nicholas Botzer, Tim Weninger.
-Prehoc and Posthoc Differences in Text Labels.
+**Posthoc Verification and the Fallibility of the GroundTruth**

->To be written and submitted to NeurIPS2021
+>submitted to NeurIPS2021

 The repository provides a complete(mostly) pipeline for preparing and analysis data.